Drone & Aerial Survey Guide for Florida

 |---|---|---|

 | Part 107 Remote Pilot Certificate | Required for all commercial drone operations.
-Written exam at FAA-approved testing center.
-Must be renewed every 24 months. | No — base requirement |
+Initial certification is a proctored knowledge test (Unmanned Aircraft General — Small) at an FAA-approved testing center.
+The certificate itself does not expire, but under 14 CFR 107.65 the pilot must complete the free FAA online recurrent training (ALC-677) every 24 calendar months to keep flying. | No — base requirement |

 | Visual line of sight (VLOS) | Pilot must maintain visual contact with the drone at all times.
 Large-area mapping surveys often need BVLOS authorization. | Yes — §107.31 waiver for BVLOS |